-The history of St. Maroun’s College began in 1968 when the Maronite Sisters of the Holy Family arrived in Australia at the invitation of the head of the Maronite Church in Australia, Monsignor Ziade of St Maroun’s Cathedral in Redfern, New South Wales.
+The history of Saint Maroun’s College began in 1968 when the Maronite Sisters of the Holy Family arrived in Australia at the invitation of the head of the Maronite Church in Australia, Monsignor Ziade of St Maroun’s Cathedral in Redfern, New South Wales.

 Renowned for their teaching methods that respect the individual’s right to meet their full academic potential whilst preserving their language and knowledge of their cultural identity, the Maronite Sisters immediately set about to establish an educational facility that could meet the cultural and academic needs of the Maronite migrant children in Australia.

-The purchase of the current site from the Carmelite order of nuns meant that the growing needs for a culturally specific education of the children from the Maronite Community could be met.
-The new site covered almost eight acres of land and could not only accommodate the Primary School from Redfern but also a Pre-school which was established in the same year.
-The existing convent on the site also meant that the Maronite Sisters of the Holy Family now had a permanent home.
+With the commitment of the Maronite Community and the support of the New South Wales Department of Education, the Maronite Sisters in 1970 opened their first Maronite Primary School in Australia with Sr Marie Henriette as its first Principal.
+Saint Maroun’s College would be located in the grounds of the Cathedral at Redfern, until its relocation in 1989, to the current site at Dulwich Hill.
+The purchase of the current site from the Carmelite order of Nuns meant that the growing needs for a culturally specific education of the children from the Maronite community could be met.
+The new site covered almost eight acres of land and could not only accommodate the Primary School from Redfern but also a Pre-school, which was established in the same year.
+The existing content on the site also meant that the Maronite Sisters of the Holy Family now had a permanent home.